Travel doesn’t have to be expensive!

 A bed in a dorm goes from $4-$10, you can budget $4-$10 a day on food, transportation is incredibly affordable, and activities don’t cost much more than $5-$10.

 Varanasi is the Holy City of India, and it’s an incredibly important site for Hinduism.
+For the best experience, make sure you go on a sunrise boat tour.

 Bosnia is a beautiful Mediterranean country, and is rich in both history and natural beauty.
 It’s also one of the most affordable countries on the European continent to travel to!